mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_emotions.md

 ## **Appeal to Fear** ##
 ![image-right](http://i.imgur.com/dJ582SB.png){: .align-right}
-An argument is made by increasing fear and prejudice towards the opposing side..
+An argument is made by increasing fear and prejudice towards the opposing side.

 *“Before you know it, there will be more mosques than churches."*
 {: .text-center}